-This glossary is a collection of terms and their operational definitions as they were used in a variety of Agency projects.
-You can use the filter to search and select the terms you want to see based on their place in the alphabet or the projects that they are related to.
+This glossary is a collection of terms and their operational definitions as they were used in a variety of Agency activities.
+You can use the filter to search and select the terms you want to see based on their place in the alphabet or the activities that they are related to.